 Our operating results and operating cash flows historically have been subject to seasonal variations.
 This pattern may change, however, as a result of new market opportunities or new product introductions.

 C. Organizational Structure

-The following diagram illustrates our principal subsidiaries, VIEs and VIEs' subsidiaries as of April 30, 2022:
+The following diagram illustrates our principal subsidiaries, VIEs and VIEs' subsidiaries as of the date of this annual report: